 This is my son, Nolan thought.
 This is the kid I’ve missed so much.

-“Daddy, I’ve brought Aunt Mel ‘cause I couldn’t wait any long—hey!
+“Daddy, I’ve brought Aunt Mel ’cause I couldn’t wait any longer.
+Hey!
 Henrik!
 Are you smiling?
 You are!
-Wait, how—why—is that still spaghetti on the floor?”
+Wait, why is that spaghetti still on the floor?”